Brake (roller coaster): Friction brakes

-Friction brakes, commonly called fin brakes, involve a computer-controlled clamping system that squeeze metal fins attached underneath the train.
-Friction brakes can be used to slow or stop the train and are the most common form of brakes found on modern roller coasters.
+Friction brakes, also called fin brakes, involve a computer-controlled clamping system that squeeze metal fins attached to the underside of the train.
+Friction brakes can be used to slow or stop the train, and are the most common form of brakes found on modern roller coasters.
 They can involve thick metal box beams or thin metal plates.
 They slide between pairs of friction pads similar to automotive brake pads.

 Friction brakes are designed to be fail-safe, allowing them to engage even when there is a loss of power.
 They are also constructed with a certain measure of redundancy, incorporating extra sets of brakes in the event that one set fails.
-Opening is done by a bellows type of air-operated actuator, with each set of brakes fitted with its own air supply system that is controlled by supply valves that open and release the brake when it is safe to do so.
-A heavy spring usually made of steel is used to hold the brake closed when engaged.
+Opening is done by a bellows type of air-operated actuator, with each set of brakes fitted with its own air supply system which is controlled by supply valves that open and release the brake when it is safe to do so.
+A heavy spring, usually made of steel, is used to hold the brake closed when engaged.

 Magnetic brakes

-Instead of relying on friction, which can often be affected by weather conditions such as rain, magnetic brakes apply resistance through magnetism without making direct contact with the train.
+Magnetic brakes apply resistance through magnetism, allowing for no contact between the brakes themselves and the train.
 They are made up of one or two rows of neodymium magnets.
 When a metal fin made of copper or a copper-aluminum alloy passes between the rows of magnets, eddy currents are generated in the fin, creating a magnetic force that opposes the fin's motion.
 The resultant braking force is directly proportional to the speed at which the fin is moving through the brake element.

 Magnetic brakes can be found in two configurations: